Milton Hershey School Signs Memorandum of Understanding with Dickinson College to Support Low-Income, First-Generation College Students

 On Tuesday, Jan.
 30, Milton Hershey School® signed a Memorandum of Understanding (MOU) with Dickinson College, marking an intentional collaborative effort between the two educational institutions to increase graduation outcomes for low-income, first-generation college students.

-“By combining efforts with Dickinson College, we can increase the level of support young MHS graduates receive throughout their college experience,” MHS President Peter Gurt ’85 said.
+“By combining efforts with Dickinson College, we can increase the level of support young MHS graduates receive throughout their college experience,” MHS President Pete Gurt ’85 said.
 “Our goal is to ensure our alumni are able to be academically successful with the help of individualized attention and resources that translate into improved college graduation rates.”